projectcalico/calico/security/try-node-to-node-encryption.md

 ### Before you begin...

-- Verify the operating system(s) running on the nodes in the cluster [support WireGuard](https://www.wireguard.com/install/).
+Verify the operating system(s) running on the nodes in the cluster {% include open-new-window.html text='support WireGuard' url='https://www.wireguard.com/install/' %}.

 >**Note**: WireGuard in {{site.prodname}} does not support IPv6 at this time.
 {: .alert .alert-info}

-- In the tech preview release, node-to-node encryption is supported on an underlying network that doesn’t require Calico to use an overlay.
+>**Note**: In the tech preview release, node-to-node encryption is supported on an underlying network that doesn’t require Calico to use an overlay.
 For example, a cluster with a routed network topology.
+{: .alert .alert-info}

 ### How to